 Integration has to go beyond just integrating systems; it has to provide a means by which everyone involved in responding to customers’ requests can see how they are making a contribution.
 With real-time integration, providing immediate feedback on which quotes turned into orders and why is now possible.
 Integration creates teams internally across departments who have the potential to excel with real-time feedback and the opportunity to contribute.

-Here are 5 ways to improve Configure-Price-Quote (CPQ) selling with integration:
+Here are 5 ways to improve CPQ selling with integration:

-- Get pricing under control by getting rid of Excel file updates that are rarely current on every sales rep’s laptop and have a single system updated in real-time.
+You can forget about those outdated Excel file updates that live on every sales rep’s computer.
 One of the greatest roadblocks to selling faster is the inconsistency in pricing Too often companies will rely on Microsoft Excel files being sent to sales reps who may or may not be using the most current one.
 Save hours and days by removing this roadblock with an integrated pricing system that ideally is cloud-based and can deliver real-time, accurate pricing to any rep, anytime on any device.

-- When a quote is approved, work instructions, bills of material and production scheduling need to start immediately, making real-time ERP and quoting system integration a must-have.
-Too often organizations rely on manually-driven workflows that cause delays, scheduling errors and bills of material that are specifying parts not available.
-By integrating quoting, production scheduling, MES and CRM systems everyone involved with the customer from first order through fulfillment knows what’s going on with the order.
+This makes real-time ERP and quoting system integration a must-have capability.
+Too often organizations rely on manually-driven workflows that cause delays, scheduling errors and issues with Bills of materials.
+By integrating quoting, production scheduling, MES, and CRM systems everyone involved with the customer from the first order through fulfillment will know what’s going on with the order.
 Having this level of insight is invaluable in managing customer relationships well and keeping expectations met and exceeded.